Table of Contents

 Installing the PHP SDK

-After installation, include the SDK in your PHP project:
+After installation, include the SDK in your PHP project.
+There are two ways to do this, via composer or manually.

 Using Composer